HermioneHacks/Stock-analysis/README.md

 # Stock-analysis
 This Python tool provides three main functionalities: fetching and summarizing news articles, performing stock analysis, and running Monte Carlo simulations on stock prices.
 The tool interacts with the user via a simple command-line interface.

+This project was created to explore market trends using financial data and NLP-powered news summarization — all in a deployable, user-interactive tool.

 # Features:

     News Summary